 The standard requires your employer to provide certain information to a physician to aid in his or her examination of you.
-This information includes the physician's opinion as to whether you have any medical condition which places you at increased risk of material impairment to health from exposure to lead,
+This information includes

-- (1) the standard and its appendices, - (2) a description of your duties as they relate to occupational lead exposure, - (3) your exposure level or anticipated exposure level, - (4) a description of any personal protective equipment you wear, - (5) prior blood lead level results, and - (6) prior written medical opinions concerning you that the employer has.
+- (1) the standard and its appendices, - (2) a description of your duties as they relate to occupational lead exposure, - (3) your exposure level or anticipated exposure level, - (4) a description of any personal protective equipment you wear. - (5) prior blood lead level results, and - (6) prior written medical opinions concerning you that the employer has.